prototux/PSA-RE/README.md

 ## Contribute

 The easiest way to contribute is probably to join the discord and go to the psa-can-re chan, alternatively, you can send me an email at jason [at] prototux.net

+## Thanks

+* Wouter Bokslag for his awesome work on the [reverse engineering of the immobilizer](https://fahrplan.events.ccc.de/congress/2019/Fahrplan/events/11020.html)
+* Alexandre Blin for his [tools](https://github.com/alexandreblin?tab=repositories), work on his 207 and for being a huge inspiration for this
+* Peter Pinter for his huge work on his own [FullCAN to VAN bridge](https://github.com/morcibacsi?tab=repositories)
+* Karaelyn and Kailokyra for their advices, especially on embedded dev
+* All the people who leaked parts of PSA's designs all over the internet :)